 - Does your organization desire to address therapeutic performance risk?

-Suggestions are made for possible financial solutions based on the answer to these three questions.
+The Solution Prioritization worksheet provides suggestions for possible financial solutions based on the answer to these three questions.
 Hyperlinks within the tool have been created to enable you to read descriptions of each solution.
+The same content may be accessed here.

 Assessing a total solution approach